Overview

 PandaDoc's security and compliance posture is solid for its sales-team market β strong enough for the vast majority of B2B SaaS contracts, marketing agency engagements, and professional services SOWs β without reaching the regulated-industry ceiling that DocuSign or Adobe Sign carry on their enterprise plans.

-The certifications are credible: SOC 2 Type II, GDPR, CCPA, and adherence to ESIGN Act, UETA, and eIDAS.
+The certifications listed on the official trust page are broad: SOC 2 Type II, GDPR, CCPA/CPRA, Data Privacy Framework (DPF), FERPA, PCI-DSS, FIPS 186-5 Digital Signature Standard, and adherence to the ESIGN Act, UETA, and eIDAS Regulation 2014/910.
 Encryption is industry-standard AES-256 at rest with TLS 1.2+ in transit.
 The audit trail is downloadable as a separate file with the signed PDF and includes IP addresses, timestamps, and the full event log.
-HIPAA compliance with a Business Associate Agreement is available specifically on the Enterprise plan, which is the right tier for telehealth platforms or medical services that need protected-health-information handling.
-Standard plans do not include HIPAA coverage.
+HIPAA compliance is documented platform-wide.
+For telehealth platforms or medical services that need protected-health-information handling, a signed Business Associate Agreement is typically negotiated on the Enterprise plan.

 Where PandaDoc's compliance ends